yuanqing/create-figma-plugin/docs/recipes/ui.md

-# Adding a user interface
+# Creating a UI for a plugin command

 Every command defined in `package.json` can have a corresponding UI implementation.